 Compared to other forms of hair removal like waxing or epilation most people would say laser hair removal is uncomfortable and not painful.

 People experience pain differently and some areas of the body are more sensitive than others.
 Some people won’t notice a thing, others will feel a warming of the area.
-When asked to compare it something people have often compared it to being flicked with an elastic band.
+When asked to compare what is compares to, often you will hear it being referred to as to being flicked with an elastic band.

 After your session, the treated area is quite sensitive and can appear red for a few hours afterwards

 View our Laser Hair Removal Treatment using Candela Video